SDM-2021-16-SpongeBob/simple-todo-list/docs/Requirement.md

 New task: User come up with a new task -> User log the tasks in the programe -> Save the tasks into a file
 ```

+## Technology Stack Plans

+We plan to build a command line application using C++.

 ## Interactive Design

 ### Add a To-Do task